Pink Bellied Moth

 The species is found over most of Australia, including

 The species has recently been the subject of DNA analysis, and is now thought to be two species.
 One is still called Oencochroma vinaria.
 The other has been named Oenochroma barcodificata Hausmann, 2009.
 The two species look superficially similar.
-The latter so far has only been found in Tasmania and New South Wales.

 Further reading :